Value for Money 65%

 Back-door access to a vast ski area

 Of course, technically, there’s something for everyone here, and the high altitude of nearby Val Thorens means snow cover is more or less guaranteed.
 However, St Martin itself suits mid-winter parties of intermediate skiers much better than anyone else.
+The St Martin gondola has been upgraded for the 2019/20 season, with its capacity increased from 1,800 to 2,400 skiers per hour.

 1. St Martin’s low altitude and the western aspect of the local runs mean that at the end of the season the snow cover can be thin and slushy.